|

 Corporate

-• Kinetic Development Group Limited (KDG) made payments amounting to USD10 million for the purchase of MC Mining shares, as part of the share subscription agreement, during the quarter.
-USD5 million of the payment relates to the third Second Closing and USD5 million of the payment relates to the fourth Second Closing as per the Share Subscription Agreement.
+• Kinetic Development Group Ltd. (KDG) made payments amounting to USD15 million for the purchase of MC Mining shares, as part of the share subscription agreement, during the quarter.
+USD5 million of the payment relates to the fourth Second Closing and USD10 million of the payment relates to the fifth Second Closing as per the Share Subscription Agreement;

-• The Company made a further repayment of R10 million towards the Industrial Development Corporation (IDC) loan during the quarter.
+• The Company made a further repayment of ZAR10 million towards the Industrial Development Corporation (IDC) loan during the quarter;

-• Dr Huoxin Wang (Hevin) was appointed as a Non-Executive Director of MC Mining; and
+• Jianheng (Albert) Deng was appointed as a Non-Executive Director of MC Mining; and

-• An Chee Sin resigned from being a Non-Executive Director of MC Mining. on disseminated through SENS.
+• Zhen (Brian) He resigned from being a Non-Executive Director of MC Mining.

 |